Celebrating 50 Years: Reflections From a Former Convenience Store News Editor-in-Chief

 Hall of Fame Highlight

 We launched the Convenience Store Industry Hall of Fame not long after I became editor.
-John and Jere Thompson, founders of 7-Eleven, were our inaugural honorees in 1991.
-We held a ceremony and dinner during the NACS Show at an upscale restaurant, attended by Thompson, then president and CEO of the chain, and his lovely wife, Peggy.
+John and Jere Thompson, founders of 7-Eleven, were our honorees in 1991.
+We held a ceremony and dinner during the NACS Show at an upscale restaurant, attended by Jere Thompson, then president and CEO of the chain, and his lovely wife, Peggy.

 As a young working person living in New York City on a trade media journalist’s budget, I didn’t have an appropriate dress for the occasion.
 I hurriedly purchased one before leaving for the trip.
 I felt a bit nervous entering the restaurant, meeting one of the founders of an entire industry.
 But it was when I tried to sit down and suddenly realized I hadn’t tried to sit before in the no-stretch, below the knee-length satin dress that the night became very memorable.
 I spent most of the evening leaning on chairs and, finally, sitting across from Thompson and passing the rolls, praying I wouldn’t bust a seam.